Effective Date of Current Policy: December 23, 2019

-Bounce Exchange is a member of the Internet Advertising Bureau and Network Advertising Initiative (“NAI”) and adheres to the NAI self-regulatory codes and the Digital Advertising Alliance self-regulatory code and the IAB Europe OBA Framework.
+Bounce Exchange is a member of the Internet Advertising Bureau and Network Advertising Initiative (“NAI”) and adheres to the 2018 NAI self-regulatory code, the Digital Advertising Alliance self-regulatory code and the IAB Europe OBA Framework.

 The Types of Information that We Collect and How We Use it